-For almost all of us, we experience the world first through our mother.
+For almost all of us, we experience the world first through our nother.
 All that we touch, taste, hear, smell, see, and eventually come to know and understand begins with her and is mediated by her.
-As we develop of course we notice others close to our mother - our father, siblings, and others.
+As we develop of course we notice others close to our mother our father, siblings, and others.
 But until our first experiences as individuals begin outside the home, our values, language, and ways of thinking all result from interactions with our mother and the select small group she is part of.
-These early apperceptions shape our subsequent lives.
-They lead not only to an individual sense of identity but also to a conception of what a 'normal identity' is.
-This is all very comfortable.
+These early apperceptions snape our subsequent lives.
+They lead not only to an individual sense of identity but also to a conception of what a 'normal identity' is This is all very comfortable.
 We learn early on that new behavior and new information entail effort.
 Why listen to dissonant jazz when the steady 4/4 beat of country or rock is familiar?
-Why eat haggis instead of pot roast?
+Why ea haggis instead of pot roast?
 Comfort food is just food that requires no gaining of acquired tastes.
 Why learn another language?
-Why make friends of a different color, a different sexual orientation. or a different nationality?
+Why make friends of a different color, a different sexual orientation, or a different nationality?
 Why should a professor make friends with a cowboy?
-These efforts go against the biological preference for expending as little energy as possible and maintenance of the status quo.
-The work of learning about otherness is worthwhile, but this is not always obvious initially.

-Linguists recognized long ago that the first rule of language is that 'we talk like who we talk with'.
-And other behavioral scientists have realized that 'we eat like who we eat with', 'we create like who we think with', and 'we think like who we think with'.
-Our earliest associations teach us not only how to think, create, talk, and eat, but to evaluate normal or correct thinking, talking, eating, and creating based on our narrow range of experiences.
-The crucial differences between others and our in-group are values, language, social roles, and knowledge structures.
+These efforts go against the biological preference for expending as little energy as possible and/maintenance of the status qub.
+The work of learning about otherness is worthwhile. but this is not always obvious initially.
+Linguists recognized long ago that the first rule of language that we talk like who we talk with.
+And other behavioral scientists have realized that fwe eat like who we eat with, "we create like who we think with, and we think like who we think With.
+Our earliest associations teach us not only how to think, create, talk, and eat, but to evaluate normal or correct thinking clentists have realized that we eat like who we eat with, we reate like who we think with, and we think like who we think with.
+Our earliest associations teach us not only how to think, create, talk, and eat, but to evaluate normal or correct thinking talking, eating, and creating based on our narrow range of experiences.
+The crucial differences between others and our ingroup are values, language, social roles, and knowledge structures.
 All else emerges from these, or so I have claimed in my own writings.
 Each builds on the others as we learn them in the context of familiarity, a society of intimates (i.e. our family or our village).
 This leads to a conceptualization of our own identity.
 For example, I know in some way that I am Dan.
 Yet no one, not even ourselves, fully understands what it means to be ourselves.
 The construction of our identity through the familiar leads us to think of what is not us, not our family, not our norm.
-Inevitably, as our experience expands we meet others that do not fit neatly into our expectations.
-These are 'the others.'
+Inevitably, as our experience expands we meet others.